Logo light mode the Fabryk

 How do you get around Seoul?

 First, get a transportation card: To simplify travel, get a Tmoney or Cashbee card, usable on subways, buses, and taxis.
 These cards save you from buying individual tickets and offer small discounts.
+You can buy them online or at most convenience stores!

 Now choose subway, bus, or taxi: